★1/2 out of ★★★★★ If you have a conventional sense of social norms. ★★★★ out of ★★★★★ if you are a Troma fan and appreciate trashy satire.

 Raise your hand if you love scatological humor.
 And dick jokes.
-And jokes that touch every third-rail “you can’t make fun of that” identity group target.
+And jokes that touch every third rail “you can’t make fun of that” identity group target.
 Do you enjoy the humor of snorting recreational drugs?
 Do you like to watch sleazy portrayals of normal-ish (non-porn star) women?
-For that matter, do you like to see big dildos strapped to chickens?
+For that matter, do you want to see big dildos strapped to chickens?
 And do you like splatter-tacular gouts of gore?
-And again with the shit.
+And again, with the shit.
 Great fountains of it!
 You like that shit?

 OK, now go wash your hands off.
 You’re filthy.
 And also recognize that you will adore this film.

 If all or any of those above are negative triggers, forget it.
 You will loathe this film.
 This is a non-starter.
 Stay away at all costs.
 It is so base, so raw, and so nasty that you feel like you’ve been to a Gallagher show, except that the watermelons are rancid and rotten.
 It may be hard to take the stink off.

 For the rest of you wonderful degenerates, read on!